 - The consumer can prove harm or illness;

 - The consumer can prove that the product directly caused or contributed to the harm or illness;

 At Lytal, Reiter, Smith, Ivey & Fronrath we want to keep you and your family safe and healthy.
-If you have been injured or become ill as a result of a product you’ve purchased, call us at 561-665-1990 or contact us online.
-We look forward to meeting with you at our West Palm Beach office to discuss your case.
+If you have been injured or become ill as a result of a product you’ve purchased, our product liability attorneys in West Palm Beach can help you.
+Call us at 561-665-1990 or contact us online.
+We look forward to meeting with you at our office to discuss your case.